 - Use of the digital reader (in Miller Library Writing Center) to read texts or exams

 - Use of service animal

-Yes, grievances concerning accommodation and appeal (if accommodation has been denied) can be filed through the Director of Student Success.
+Yes, grievances concerning accommodation and appeal (if accommodation has been denied) can be filed through the Director of Academic Development.
 If grievances cannot be mediated through the Director, they can be filed with the Chief Academic Officer.

 Our staff believes that the best source of information concerning a student’s disability is the student.
 Release of any specific information concerning disability, academic progress, or accommodation plan will not be discussed with parents without a signed consent form.
 This form can be signed by the student at the time of request for services (at the initial confidential meeting) or anytime thereafter.